gabesnyder24/CompArchSim/README.md

 # CompArchSim
 Simulator for Restoring and Non-Restoring Methods of Division

-This was one of my first major projects in college and is a demonstration of what I learned in the C++ course I took Freshman year.
-This project was an assignment for my Intro to C++ class.
+This was a demonstration of the difference between how efficient different algorithms are in the scope of computer architecture.
+This was a project for my Computer Organization and Design class.